What is a Slab?

 - The main problem with using post tension slab is that if care is not taken while making it, it can lead to future mishaps.
 Many a times, ignorant workers do not fill the gaps of the tendons and wiring completely.
 These gaps cause corrosion of the wires which may break untimely, leading to some failures unexpectedly.

 The slab which is tensioned before placing the slab is called Pre tension slab.
 The slab has same features of Post tensioning.

 If the span of the slab is very long, then we go for cable suspension slab which is supported on cable such as London bridge, Howrah bridge etc. Generally, in the construction of houses for every 4m, we provide a column whereas in cable suspension slab for every 500m we provide a column.
 This kind of slab is provided where the length of the span is more and difficulty in building columns.
 The slabs are tied with cables and these cables are joined to columns.

 Low roof slab:

 The slab which provided above the door for storage purpose is called Low roof slab.
 Slab is closed at all ends and open at one end.
 This slab lies below the actual slab and above the door sill level.
 These types of concrete slabs are used in houses.

-The slab which has one side fixed and the other side is free is called as Projected Slab.
+The slab which has one side fixed and the other side is free is called as Projected Slab or Cantilever slab.
 These type of slabs are generally constructed in hotels, Universities, function halls, etc. to use that area for dropping or picking up zone and for loading and unloading area.
 This is a one of the types of concrete slabs.